Accept Cookies & Privacy Policy?

 Additionally, QA can seriously become a roadblock challenge for backend engineering teams, in case when in-house developers are stuck combing through a product for bugs opposed to focusing on the next build.
 In the ideal world developers should be looking ahead at programming what’s next, and not get stuck endlessly critiquing their own creations.

-need to deliver testing overnight, or over the weekend, over the holidays?
+Lastly, even with a fully scaled QA process or an in-house team, there are only limited hours in the day and only limited time allotments to dedicated QA resources.
+Maybe cases and scenarios when you need to deliver testing overnight, or over the weekend, over the holidays?
 These duties are simply difficult to impart upon an in-house team.
 This is where a professional QA test team dedicatedly steps in.

-Both short term challenges need to be addressed while executing both functional and performance testing at the same time.”
+“Unstable product requirements and inadequate test coverage feature within the security function testing challenges.
+Both short term challenges need to be addressed while executing functional and performance testing at the same time.”

 Even with a team having a robust personnel count dedicated solely to QA, how often can tests be running?
 Eventually, any team will hit full capacity, with a backlog of scheduled tests.
 One ingenious way of avoiding this is starting off with an unlimited testing model, something that is only possible with multiple testing in phases in particular.

-Q4.
-Work hours challenges?
+Q) Work hours challenges?
 Language barriers: how do you guys deal with it all?

 ‘A common challenge we face is localisation testing, like local language barriers, especially dealing with foreign languages.
+Working for different time zones can be hard too.
+But being used to it for years now we have few effective measures in place.”

 If kickoff conversations with clients have taught us anything, it’s that – if we want to see real time improvements in the QA process, we must address the common challenges faced by most test teams.
 Reducing the time taken to test effectively, outsourcing QA to professional and dedicated test team vendors, and simultaneously supporting the development of automation processes is the way to move forward.

-Q5.
-What’s the importance of updating in the world of QA?
+Q) What’s the importance of updating in the world of QA?

+“ There’s staff augmentation, resorting to bigger challenges.
+Including domain related issues and how we handle it.
+The simple answer is, keep updating!
+With regular domain related changes, UI changes happen almost weekly or even daily.
 While the releases are pre-scheduled and prior planned, very frequently sudden changes are also made which is a challenge in itself to upkeep.
 But we do so unabashedly.

 Things to take away….